Not all cat owners understand their pets’ sounds, and they often get confused when their cat hisses but wants to be petted.

 It also pulls back its lips, presses its ears to its head, and arches its back.

-Hissing in cats means, first of all, a warning that the animal does not like your actions and is ready to take extreme measures if you do not stop.
+Hissing in cats means a warning that it does not like your actions and is ready to take extreme measures if you do not stop.

-Cat Hiss But Wants To Be Petted
+Why Does My Cat Hiss But Wants To Be Petted?

 But in fact, it lies in the breed or the individual characteristics of the pet.

 - Siamese cats, Turkish Vans, Angora cats, as well as Ushers, Bengals, and other hybrid breeds hiss more than others by nature;

-For them, it is not so much aggression and a final warning, but simply an expression of dissatisfaction and a manner of expressing themselves when they are not petted.
+For them, it is not so much aggression and a final warning but simply an expression of dissatisfaction and a manner of expressing themselves when they are not petted.

-There was a fascinating case in my practice when a cat was trying to get the owner’s attention for an hour.
+There was a fascinating case in my practice when a cat tried to get the owner’s attention for an hour.

-Everyone is familiar with the game when the owner plays with the kitten, moving his hand or foot under the blanket.
+Everyone knows the game when the owner plays with the kitten, moving his hand or foot under the blanket.

 The pet learns to hunt with all responsibility and therefore hisses.

 When this behavior goes too far, it becomes a problem.

 Even if the animal is the only one in the house, it is driven by this instinct at the genetic level.

-First, you need to move away from the cat at a safe distance since roar and hiss are the last warnings before an attack.
+First, you need to move away from the cat at a safe distance since a roar and hiss are the last warnings before an attack.

-The cat also growls and hisses when preparing to become a mother or immediately after kittens’ birth but remains kind, especially if the person did not manage to undermine its trust.
+The cat also growls and hisses when preparing to become a mother or immediately after the kitten’s birth but remains kind, especially if you did not undermine its trust.